-William has had hundreds of productions of his plays and won numerous writing awards, including rolling premieres from the National New Play Network (Women Playing Hamlet and The Exit Interview).
+William Missouri Downs has had hundreds of productions of his plays and won numerous writing awards, including rolling premieres from the National New Play Network (Women Playing Hamlet and The Exit Interview).
 He's twice been a finalist at the Eugene O'Neill (Mad Gravity & How To Steal A Picasso).
 His plays have been produced by Orlando Shakes, The InterAct Theatre in Philadelphia, The San Diego Rep, The Berkeley Rep, The Kennedy Center for the Performing Arts, The Salt Lake Acting Company, The Actors Theatre of Charlotte, The Jewish Theatre of Toronto, The Bloomington Playwright's Project, The Detroit Rep, and The New York City Fringe Festival to name a few.
-His plays have been produced in Spain, Canada, USA, South Africa, Russia, Singapore, Switzerland, UAE, Austria, Israel, India, England, Australia, and South Korea.
+His plays have been produced in Spain, Canada, Slovenia, USA, South Africa, Russia, Singapore, Switzerland, UAE, Austria, Israel, India, England, Australia, and South Korea.
 He has published 13 plays: The Exit Interview, Kosher Lutherans & Cockeyed (Samuel French), Mad Gravity, Mr. Perfect, Women Playing Hamlet, Dead White Males (Playscripts), Headset & Seagulls In A Cherry Tree (Heuer Publishing), How To Steal A Picasso and Asking Strangers The Meaning Of Life (TRW) and Innocent Thoughts & A Doll House (adaptation) (Next Stage Press).
 His monologues have been published in seven different collections.
 He has been a respondent at many play festivals, including William Inge and The Last Frontier.
 He was recently honored at the Royal Court Theatre in London as a finalist for the Nick Darke Award.
 He was trained in playwriting by Milan Stitt and Lanford Wilson at the Circle Rep Theatre in NYC.
 He is represented by Patricia McLaughlin at the Beacon Artists Agency, NYC.

 William has published four books, including The Art Of Theatre (Cengage), which is now in its fourth edition and has been used by over 80,000 college students.
 Screenplay: Writing the Picture (Silman James), which is in its third edition and is required reading at many film schools (Also published in Poland - Scenariusz Filmowy).
 His two books on the art of writing for the stage are Naked Playwriting (Silman James) and Playwriting: From Formula To Form (Harcourt Brace).